Code of conduct

-In contrast to the treatment of migraines and tension-type headaches, non-drug therapy strategies are of minor importance for cluster headaches.
-Although the exact nature of the relationship between cluster headaches and nicotine consumption is still unclear, nicotine consumption is considered to be the only factor that the affected person can influence to prevent episodic cluster headaches from progressing into the chronic form.
+In contrast to the treatment of migraine and tension-type headaches, non-pharmacological therapy strategies are of secondary importance in cluster headaches.
+Although the exact nature of the relationship between cluster headaches and nicotine consumption is still unclear, nicotine consumption is considered the only factor that an affected person can influence to prevent the transition of an episodic cluster headache to the chronic form.

 Sensible:

-• Avoiding trigger factors during active cluster periods (alcohol, nitro preparations, staying at higher altitudes)
+• Avoid trigger factors during active cluster periods (alcohol, nitrates, stays at high altitudes)

 Ineffective: